 D DP 2 card DP 2 card supplementary record DP 3 card DP identity card (British occupation zone) DP identity card (French occupation zone) DP identity card (IRO) DP identity card (UNRRA) Death register entry for deceased concentration camp prisoners Deceased prisoner property report from Buchenwald concentration camp

-I IRO Control Center card IRO card (French occupation zone) IRO card (Italy) ITS cross reference card ITS individual document envelope ITS out slip Index card from the Jewish Council card file in Amsterdam Index card of the German foreigner police for "civilian laborers from Soviet Russia" Index card of the German foreigner police for “civilian laborers from Poland”
+I IRO Control Center card IRO card (French occupation zone) IRO card (Italy) ITS cross-reference card ITS individual document envelope ITS out slip Income tax card Index card from the Jewish Council card file in Amsterdam Index card of the German foreigner police for "civilian laborers from Soviet Russia" Index card of the German foreigner police for “civilian laborers from Poland”

-R Registration card DP camp Fallingbostel Registration card DP camp Mittenwald Registration card resettlement center Munich-Freimann Registry office card from Buchenwald concentration camp Registry office card from Dachau concentration camp Registry office card from Mauthausen concentration camp
+R Receipt card Registration card DP camp Fallingbostel Registration card DP camp Mittenwald Registration card resettlement center Munich-Freimann Registry office card from Buchenwald concentration camp Registry office card from Dachau concentration camp Registry office card from Mauthausen concentration camp Residents’ registration card

 The Arolsen Archives are an international documentation center on Nazi persecution and the liberated survivors.
 The world’s most comprehensive archive on the victims and survivors of National Socialism preserves documents about concentration camp prisoners, foreign forced laborers and the postwar registration of Displaced Persons (DPs).
 There are now over 30 million documents in the Arolsen Archives which provide information about more than 17.5 million people.
 However, many of the file cards and forms are not self-explanatory.
 Background knowledge is needed to understand them – and this knowledge is provided by the e-Guide.